obvonage/deved-platform/content/blog/en/vonage-video-express-with-ruby-on-rails-part-2.md

 #### Building Dropdown Selects

 We can see that the second and third sets of buttons are a little different though.
-They also should be accompanied by a dropdown which will allow the user to select the associated input; microphone or camera.
+They also should be accompanied by a dropdown which will allow the user to select the associated input: microphone or camera.
 This is possible with Vivid's [`<vwc-action-group` element](https://vivid.vonage.com/?path=/story/alpha-components-actiongroup--split-button).
 The left side of the action group comes straight from documentation with a button and a separator.
 On the right side, we'll make use of the Vivid `vwc-select` component to generate a `select` element which we can target with the different options we receive from VideoExpress.
 We also pass the `vwc-select` two options: selected and disabled to tell it to show and disable the default `vwc-list-item` which will act as a label.

 Our two action groups with buttons now look like this: